The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 Safe Haven for Pets provides short-term shelter and medical care for pets of women and children entering domestic violence shelters.
 Many women and children remain in violent households to ensure their pets are not harmed, risking the lives of all concerned.
 We offer a peace of mind to victims as they seek safety.
 Safe Haven operates entirely on private support from individuals and corporations.

 The Linda "Big Lou" Schuerer Memorial Annual Scholarship

-Established in 2008, The LINDA *BIG LOU* SCHUERER MEMORIAL ANNUAL SCHOLARSHIP was founded in as a tribute to the supportive mother of MSU graduate Paula A. Schuerer, DVM, MBA.
+Established in 2008, The LINDA *BIG LOU* SCHUERER MEMORIAL ANNUAL SCHOLARSHIP was founded as a tribute to the supportive mother of MSU graduate Paula A. Schuerer, DVM, MBA.
 Linda Schuerer was a native of a farming community in Tennessee where she was actively involved in farming.
 Her passion for agriculture and animals was passed along to her daughter.
-The promotion of agriculture and animal well-being are the goals of the scholarships that are divided equally into two separate annual funds in the College of Veterinary Medicine and the College of Agriculture and Life Sciences Department of Animal and Dairy Sciences.
+The promotion of agriculture and animal well being are the goals of the scholarships that are divided equally into two separate annual funds in the College of Veterinary Medicine and the College of Agriculture and Life Sciences Department of Animal and Dairy Sciences.

 The Greta Somerville Endowed Scholarship in Veterinary Medicine

 Fund # 500880

 The Greta Somerville Scholarship is awarded annually.
 As fund distribution permits, more than one scholarship may be awarded.
 During the selection process, consideration is to be given to need and academic merit.

 Fund # 500907